-- Provide a culturally-infused curriculum focused on socially responsible and resiliency-based perspectives that promote diversity education and social justice.
+- Provide a culturally-responsive curriculum focused on socially responsible and resiliency-based perspectives that promote diversity and social justice.

-- Implement culturally-responsive, trauma-oriented practices with diverse families, schools, and communities by which students consider complex problem situations that do not pathologize individuals and families.
+- Implement trauma-informed practices with diverse families, schools, and communities by which students consider complex problem situations that do not pathologize individuals and families.

 - Apply innovative restorative practices in homes, schools and communities as alternatives to traditional discipline and retributive punishment.

-- Employ contemporary technology to deliver high quality online accelerated learning for counseling and counseling related fields to students and professionals working full time and who wish to continue their education and advance their career.
+- Employ contemporary technology to deliver high-quality accelerated learning for counseling and counseling related fields to students and working professionals who wish to continue their education and advance their career.